suguslove10/aws-finops-dashboard/README.md

 When exporting to JSON, a structured file is generated that includes all dashboard data in a format that's easy to parse programmatically.

 ### PDF Output Format (for Audit Report)
-This is the export format for reports generated using the `--audit` flag.
-Currently, audit reports are only exported to PDF.

 When exporting to PDF, a file is generated with the following columns: